th-koeln-intia/ip-sprachassistent-team4/docs/pages/technology_evaluation/mosquitto.md

   Anyone who has access to the same network could publish or subscribe to topics.
 Thus, one could control or influence almost the entire rhasspy voice assistant.

 ## Conclusion
-Mosquitto is a really powerfull MQTT server, there is not much to go wrong.
+Mosquitto is a really powerful MQTT server, there is not much to go wrong.
 It does what it was created for.